Here is an explanation of the some of the common steps to take when troubleshooting issues on a district iPad.

 - Some restrictions will interfere with access to digital curriculum

-- Uninstall the app by touching the app’s icon for 2-3 seconds
+- Uninstall the app by touching the app icon for three (3) seconds

 - A pop-up menu appears